-The Houston Journal of International Law is a scholarly law journal that is edited, managed, and published wholly by its student-members.
-The Journal publishes articles authored by professionals and students that discuss a broad range of topics in public and private international law.
+The Houston Journal of International Law is a scholarly law journal edited, managed, and published wholly by its student-members.
+The Journal publishes articles authored by professionals and students discussing a broad range of topics in public and private international law.
 In a recent ranking of law journals based on citations, the Journal ranked in the top twenty-five percent of all law journals published worldwide.

-The Journal is a partially endowed publication in its thirty-sixth year of publication.
+The Journal is a partially endowed publication in its forty-third year of publication.
 Journal subscribers include the United States Supreme Court and many federal circuit court libraries, as well as individuals, law firms, and corporations throughout six continents.
-An active advisory board of professionals, judges, and scholars provides immeasurable support to the Journal on all aspects of operation.
+An active Advisory Board of professionals, judges, and scholars provide immeasurable support on all aspects of the Journal’s operation.

-Since its 1978 inception, the Journal has served the local, national, and international legal communities through its publication.
-In addition, the Journal functions as a forum for legal scholarship for its members.
-Each member writes either a casenote or comment of publishable quality and length, which is reviewed by senior Journal members and advisory board members.
-The writing component of Journal membership affords members the opportunity to hone their research, writing, and editorial skills.
+Since its 1978 inception, the Journal has functioned as a forum for legal scholarship in service to the local, national, and international legal communities.
+Senior Journal members and Advisory Board members review member-submitted casenotes and comments of publishable quality and length.
+This writing component of Journal membership affords members the opportunity to hone their research, writing, and editorial skills.

 See James W. Skelton, Jr., The Journal at 30: An Insider’s View, 30 Hous.
-J. Int’l L. 617 (2008), for a concise account of the Journal’s first 30 years, given by a longtime supporter of, and advisor to, the Journal.
+J. Int’l L. 617 (2008), for a concise account of the Journal’s first 30 years, written by a longtime supporter of and advisor to the Journal.